Headaches and Migraines

 Armed with that information you can now find a professional who can help by working with your body to correct those things that the body can’t and to improve your lifestyle to help your body improve the things that it can.
 Lifestyle changes might begin with changes in how you sit, sleep and stand and move onto exercises, nutritional changes and stress management.

 At Peak Chiropractic we are trained to thoroughly assess your body with postural analysis, functional testing, x-ray analysis (if necessary) and help to create a plan to relieve your pain, correct the underlying problem and get you back to you best.
-We are also able to work with your body to correct things that your body cannot and to counsel you in what you can do to help you body heal more effectively.
-To find out how we can help please call 021 671 3303.
+We are also able to work with your body to correct things that your body cannot and to counsel you on what you can do to help your body heal more effectively.

 - Morbidity and Mortality Weekly – Centres for Disease Control.